 Think of the types of shots you are hoping to make, and then find out what time of year is best suited to those images.
 Most parts of the world have cold, wet, dry, or hot seasons and the success of your photos could depend on the season you choose.
 For every location you might visit, there are things about seasonality you should know in advance and try to make use of it.

 Check the weather

 Taking astonishing landscape photos depends on a large number of weather-related variables.
 Weather forecast websites will be of a great help when you are choosing a location to shoot on a certain day.
 It helps you to know the sky conditions in advance, clear, or partial or fully covered cloudy skies, which will usually create the most dramatic and captivating, light scenes.

 Also, there are some interesting desktop websites like Suncalc.net and SunEarthTools.com.
-These websites will be extremely useful because they tell you in advance when and where the sunrise, sunset and sun location will be at any given date and hours at any specific location in the world.
+These websites will be extremely useful because they tell you in advance when and where the sunrise, sunset, and sun location will be at any given date and hour at any specific location in the world.

-A scene can change dramatically depending on the weather condition at any given moment.
+A scene can change dramatically depending on the weather conditions at any given moment.
 As a result, choosing the right time to shoot is of real importance.